WeeSee/dockerized-humdrum/README.md

 This Docker image is intended for easy use of [Humdrum](https://www.humdrum.org).

+The repo for this image is [on Github](https://github.com/WeeSee/dockerized-humdrum).

 Humdrum is a set of command-line tools that facilitates musical analysis, as well as a generalized syntax for representing sequential streams of data.

 Installation of Humdrum tools on the Docker host is not required.